oualid-storytile/socialmedia/README.md

 Storytile socialmedia provides an interface to OAuth authentication and search with Facebook, Instagram and Twitter.

-You need to create an application (Facebook, Twitter) and create your credentials in
+You need to create an application (Facebook, Twitter) and create your credentials in the your project file ".env"

 ## Installation

 ```
-composer config repositories.oualid-storytile/socialmedia vcs https://github.com/oualid-storytile/socialmedia
-composer require oualid-storytile/socialmedia
-composer require oualid-storytile/socialmedia
+composer require oualidstorytile/socialmedia
 ```

 ## Configuration

-Add the file Database/migrations/2021_08_10_130951_create_user_socials_table.php to your migrations Add the file config/socialmedia.php to your laravel project configuration.
+* Add the file Database/migrations/2021_08_10_130951_create_user_socials_table.php to your migrations folder(rename the table if the name is used)
+* Add the file config/socialmedia.php to your laravel project configuration.
-Set the below environment variables in your `.env`.
+* Set the below environment variables in your `.env`.

 ```
 FACEBOOK_APP_ID=